 Our California Commissions Lawyers Can Help

 All California employees have a right to be paid for their work and to be paid on time.
-However, California law can be complex and there are certain exceptions to the law that can be confusing for individuals without experience navigating the intricacies of California employment law.
+However, California Wage & Hour Laws can be complex and there are certain exceptions to the law that can be confusing for individuals without experience navigating the intricacies of California employment law.
 If you work on a commission basis and your employer has failed to pay you the wages you are entitled to, do not hesitate to protect your legal rights.
-Contact our knowledgeable California employment law attorney at Davtyan Law Firm today to discuss the possibility of filing an unpaid wages claim against your employer for compensation.
+Contact our knowledgeable California employment law attorney at Davtyan Law Firm today to discuss the possibility of filing an unpaid wage claim against your employer for compensation.